-If your asthma symptoms keep getting worse even after you take medication as your doctor directed, you may need emergency room care.
+If your asthma symptoms don't improve or get worse after you take medication as your doctor directed, you may need emergency treatment.
 Your doctor can help you learn to recognize an asthma emergency so that you'll know when to get help.

 When to see a doctor

 When your asthma symptoms flare up, follow your written asthma plan's instructions for using your quick-acting (rescue) inhaler.
-PEF readings ranging from 50 to 79 percent of your personal best are a sign you need to use the quick-acting (rescue) medications prescribed by your doctor.
+PEF readings ranging from 51% to 79% of your personal best are a sign you need to use the quick-acting (rescue) medications prescribed by your doctor.

 Check asthma control steps with your doctor

 Asthma can change over time, so you'll need periodic adjustments to your treatment plan to keep daily symptoms under control.
-If your asthma isn't well-controlled, it increases your risk of future asthma attacks.
+If your asthma isn't well controlled, you're more likely to have an asthma attack.
 Lingering lung inflammation means your asthma could flare up at any time.

 Go to all scheduled doctor's appointments.
-If you have regular asthma flare-ups, low peak flow readings or other signs your asthma isn't well-controlled, make an appointment to see your doctor.
+If you have regular asthma flare-ups, or if you have low peak flow readings or other signs your asthma isn't well controlled, make an appointment to see your doctor.